MyHHR News Locations

 International Arbitration

 • Commercial arbitration (AAA-ICDR – Mexican law).
-Currently representing one of the largest construction materials company in the world, in a pre-arbitration commercial dispute with two thermoelectric energy companies in Mexico, owned by one of the largest US energy companies, in connection with potential breach of contract allegations.
-If case goes to arbitration, it will be administered by the AAA-ICDR, under Mexican law and seated in Houston, Texas
+Represented one of the largest construction materials company in the world, in a pre-arbitration commercial dispute with two thermoelectric energy companies in Mexico, owned by one of the largest US energy companies, in connection with potential breach of contract allegations.
+If case had gone to arbitration, it would have been administered by the AAA-ICDR, under Mexican law and seated in Houston, Texas

 • Commercial arbitration (ICC – Mexico law).
 Co-arbitrator in a dispute between an international private company and a subsidiary of Mexico’s state -owned utility company, in a contractual dispute regarding the construction of a solar power plant